nicotyze/scala264/README.md

 ### Principle
 A slightly modified version of x264 is used through the API to encode a raw video stream by repeating twice each input frame.
 The first time, the frame is encoded at low bitrate.
 This low quality version of the frame is inserted in the reference frame buffer and can be used at the next iteration to predict the same content at higher quality level.

 This approach does not require any additional syntax elements and the stream remains AVC compliant.
 The only trick to deal with is the duplication of each input frame.
-By reusing the frame encoded at low bitrate in the prediction loop, the compression efficieny is improved compared to the classical simulcast approach
+By reusing the frame encoded at low bitrate in the prediction loop, the compression efficieny is improved compared to the classical simulcast approach.

 A typical application which can benefits from technique is videoconferencing with more than two simultaneous users.
 In videoconferencing systems, the MCU (Multipoint Control Unit) forwards a stream coming from one user to the others.
 With the scalable approach, the users provide their streams with different bitrate, allowing the MCU to adapt the retransmission rates with respect to the different users' bandwidth.